Tierra Whack: Artistry

-Whack's beginnings in rap started with battle rapping and it is something she looks upon fondly.
-While she appreciates the foundation which it gave her for her music, she wanted to aim higher than just rap battles.
-Seeing artists such as Lauryn Hill, Andre 3000, and Eminem had inspired her to become a true artist.
-In doing so, she would be seen as something more serious than just a battle rapper.

 Whack cites Outkast, Erykah Badu, Busta Rhymes, and Kelis as some of her musical influences.
 Whack claims there are many different things which inspire and motivate her and she wants to be able to portray those to her fans in her music.
 She credits Sesame Street and the children's book No!
 David as some of her influences; that is clearly seen through her visuals from her album's music video.
 Her inspirations come from everything, from her relationships to people to inanimate objects.
-Her single, "Only Child", for example, was created after dating a man whose behavior she aligned with that of someone who grew up an only child.
+Her single, "Only Child", for example, was created after dating a man whose behaviour she aligned with that of someone who grew up an only child.

 Whack's mother is often credited as one of if not the biggest inspirations for her music.
 She recalls her mother playing gangster rap during car rides.
 For her single "Unemployed", her mother helped her create the key musical hook.